JianchengZ/JianchengZ/README.md

 # About ME

-- 🔭 I’m currently diving into machine learning
+- 🔭 I’m currently diving into active learning and multimodal models.
 - 🌱 I’m a current PhD student in [UCRiverside](https://www.ucr.edu/)
 - 📫 How to reach me: Email jzhan745@ucr.edu